Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_getlayersidentity.rst

 Returns
 ~~~~~~~

-If successful, the function returns the ``PRDescIdentity`` for the layer
+If successful, the function returns the :ref:`PRDescIdentity` for the layer
 of the specified file descriptor.